dagronf/SwiftImageReadWrite/README.md

 different image file types.
 It's also somewhat tricky to get basic export correct, so this framework abstracts that away with a type-safe, format safe way.

+There are also differences between macOS and the rest of the Apple ecosystem when it comes to converting platform images and this library abstracts those differences away.
+The same API will work on macOS/iOS/watchOS and tvOS.

-It also provides `Codable` wrapper implementations for CGImage/NSImage/UIImage.
+It also provides `Codable` wrapper implementations for CGImage/NSImage/UIImage (`CGImageCodable`, `PlatformImageCodable`) to allow easy embedding of images in your `Codable` objects.

 ## Supported types